-Keep adding to the list.
+Keep adding to this list.
 In the example from our last post, I created a framework for email list requests.
-In my case, I’d need a few more things: like the criteria for the recipients, or any special exclusions (for example, we wouldn’t want to send a fundraising email to former donors, we’d exclude the ones who gave this year already!)
+In my case, I’d need the criteria for the recipients, and any special exclusions (i.e., if we’re sending a fundraising email to former donors, we’d exclude the ones who gave this year already!)

-This is going to depend on a few factors: how complex this thing is that you’re producing, how often you’re asked for it, the size of your staff, and your own personal preferences.
+This will depend on a few factors: how complex this ‘thing’ is that you’re producing, how often you’re asked for it, the size of your staff, and your own preference.

 Consider which of these 4 options is best for organizing & collecting those requirements from your staff.

 1. Collect requirements verbally.

 Sure, conversations & meetings don’t exactly scream ‘formal process’.
 But it’s one of the more common ways we get requests from our colleagues.
 So for that reason , it makes the list!